1. Preparing your environment for installation

 Warning

-Do not use a network range that is too wide, because that poses a potential security risk.
+Do not use a network range that is too broad because that might cause a security risk.

 Enter the following command.
 Note that the command overwrites the list that is currently stored in Foreman.
 Therefore, if you have set any trusted proxies previously, you must include them in the command as well: